yambo-code/yambopy/docs/source/tutorial.rst

    pack_files_in_folder('gw')
    ya = YamboAnalyser('gw')

 The object ``ya`` contains all the results written in the output.
 We can plot any output variable.
 In yambopy we provide a function to plot the band structure along a given path.
 The BN band structure is shown below.
-The GW correction opens the LDA bandgap as expected.
+The GW correction opens the LDA band gap as expected.

 .. image:: figures/GW-LDA-BN-bands.png
    :width: 65%